ortus-docs/commandbox-docs/usage/parameters.md

 # Parameters

 Many commands accept parameters to control how they function.
 Parameters are entered on the same line as the command and separated by a space and can be provided as named OR positional, similar to how CFML functions can be called.
-You cannot mix named and positional parameters in the same command or an error will be thrown.
+You cannot mix named and positional parameters in the same command though or an error will be thrown.
 There is also a concept of "flag" for boolean parameters that can be combined with named or positional parameters for brevity and readability.

 ## Named Parameters
 Named parameters can be specified in any order and follow the format `name=value`.
 Multiple named parameters are separated by a space.